Dynatrace/AWSDevOpsTutorial/README.md

 # AWSDevOpsTutorial
 Unbreakable DevOps Pipeline Tutorial with AWS CodeDeploy, AWS CodePipeline, AWS Lambda, EC2 and Dynatrace.

 The goal of this tutorial is having a full end-to-end AWS DevOps Pipeline (Staging, Approval, Production) that is fully monitored with Dynatrace.
-With Dynatrace injected into the pipeline you get the following features
+With Dynatrace injected into the pipeline we implement the following use cases:
-1. Monitor your Staging Environment
+1. **FullStack** Monitor your **Staging** Environment
-2. Automate Approve/Reject Promotion from Staging to Production based on Performance Data
+2. **Shift-Left**: Automate Approve/Reject Promotion from Staging to Production based on Performance Data captured while running continuous performance tests
-3. Monitor your Production Environment
+3. **FullStack** Monitor your **Production** Environment
-4. Automatic Deploy of previous revision in case Dynatrace detected problems in Production
+4. **Self-Healing**: Automatic Deploy of previous revision in case Dynatrace detected problems in Production

+You can also [download the slides](./PERFORM2018_HOTDAY_PM_GRABNER_UnbreakablePipeline.pptx) we used at our Dynatrace PERFORM 2018 HOT (Hands On Training) Day.
+The slides contain more background information and more detailed steps!

 Before we launch the CloudFormation stack which will create all required resources (EC2 Instances, Lambdas, CodeDeploy, CodePipeline, API Gateway) lets make sure we have all pre-requisits covered!